davidgsd/AllScan/README.md

 Optimize stats request timing to more quickly populate the favorites table after page load, then go to a reduced request rate over time, to reduce the chance of the ASL stats request limit (30 per minute) being exceeded if there are multiple AllScan web clients on a node.
 Link Favorites table Names text to the ASL stats page.
 Add default global.inc file docs/global.inc.sample and give user option to configure and save this to ./global.inc if file was not found in . or ../supermon/.
 Documentation updates.
 GUI optimizations.
 Add default favorites file docs/favorites.ini.sample and give user option to copy this to ./favorites.ini if file was not found in . or ../supermon/.

 **v0.3 2022-12-19**<br>
 Implement ASL Stats functions, color coding of Favorites Table and new 'Rx%' and 'LCnt' columns.
 Enable automatic reading of astdb.txt file from allscan's directory or from ../supermon/ or /var/log/asterisk/.
-Enable automatic reading of allmon.ini file from allscan's directory or from /etc/asterisk/, ../supermon/, or ../allmon/allmon.ini.php.
-Show detailed messages on any issues found when trying to read various files.

 **v0.23 2022-12-18**<br>
 Add print of astdb.txt file Last Update times.
 CSS optimizations.
 Add Asterisk Restart button.
 Improvements to log messages.
 Support Disconnect before Connect feature.
 This sends AMI an 'rpt cmd ilink 6' (Disconnect all links) command and waits 500mS before executing a Connect request, if 'Disconnect before Connect' checkbox is checked and any nodes are connected.